3 tips to protect your credit during the summer months

 If you’re constantly forgetting the passwords and PINs to your bank account and credit cards, consider downloading a password manager to your smartphone instead of writing everything down on a piece of paper (as this could easily be lost or stolen along with your wallet).
 A password manager neatly stores all of your PINs and passwords under two layers of security: the unlock code of your phone and the app’s login/passcode.

-Consider purchasing a Virtual Private Network (VPN) to use with your devices when travelling
+Consider purchasing a Virtual Private Network (VPN) to use with your devices when traveling

-If you plan on emailing friends, family, and colleagues details of your trip, or need to access your online bank account or pension statement/investment account while you’re away, consider purchasing a VPN to connect your devices (e.g. smartphone, tablet, laptop).
+If you plan on emailing friends, family, and colleagues during your trip, or need to access your online bank account, pension statement, or Educators investment account while you’re away, consider purchasing a VPN to connect your devices.
 By using a VPN, the data you send and receive is protected so that unauthorized users cannot access your personal information, and later use it to hack your accounts (and damage your credit).

 #3: Conduct a quick credit check when you get home.